Raphhh/balloon/README.md

 It help you to get, add, modify or remove data (CRUD basic actions) from files like csv, json, xml or yaml.

-You can work with arrays.
-So, Balloon will extract data and gives you a list of array for every data.
+You can work with objects or with arrays.
+With arrays, Balloon will extract the data of the file and gives you a list of array for every data.
+With objects, Balloon will map these data with objects of a specific class of your choice.
+Then, you can also work with specific collections of objects.

-But you can also work with objects.
-So, Balloon will map these data with objects of a specific class of your choice.
-Then, you can also work with collection of objects.
+Finally, you can work with different file system abstractions (local, cloud,...).
+Balloon provides an adapter to use [Gaufrette](https://github.com/KnpLabs/Gaufrette) (but you can also add your own adapter).

 ## Installation